 Nuclear engineers must have a bachelor’s degree in nuclear engineering.
-Employers also value experience, so cooperative-education engineering programs at universities are also valuable.
+Employers also value experience, and this can be gained through cooperative-education engineering programs.

-Bachelor's degree programs typically are 4-year programs and include classroom, laboratory, and field studies in areas that include mathematics and engineering principles.
+Bachelor’s degree programs consist of classroom, laboratory, and field studies in areas that include mathematics and engineering principles.
 Most colleges and universities offer cooperative-education programs in which students gain experience while completing their education.

 Some universities offer 5-year programs leading to both a bachelor’s and a master’s degree.
 A graduate degree allows an engineer to work as an instructor at a university or engage in research and development.
 Some 5-year or even 6-year cooperative-education plans combine classroom study with work, permitting students to gain experience and to finance part of their education.

 Master’s and Ph.D. programs consist of classroom, laboratory, and research efforts in areas of advanced mathematics and engineering principles.
 These programs require successful completion of a research study usually conducted in conjunction with a professor on a government or private research grant.

 Programs in nuclear engineering are accredited by ABET.

 Analytical skills.
 Nuclear engineers must be able to identify design elements in order to help build facilities and equipment that produce material needed by various industries.